-HONR 495 - Spring 2020
+HONR 495 - Spring 2021

-Student Hours:

-Course Coordinator: Dr. Dana Huebert Lima Office: LSB - 4208 Phone: 293-3645 djhuebertlima@mail.wvu.edu
+Course Coordinator: Dr. Prof Essor

+Office: Honors 201 Phone: 293-2100

+pro.fessor@mail.wvu.edu

 This course provides students with an opportunity to develop as a scholar through independent study, research or field experience.
 Students can earn 1, 2, or 3 credits by completing 45, 90, or 135 hours toward their Honors EXCEL project and completing the academic components of this course.
 This course can be repeated in subsequent semesters, but the supplemental syllabus must be updated to reflect the updated project and learning goals each time.